MikhaMueller/CodingChallengeDeutscheBank/README.md

 ### Test
-Tests for the CSVReader can be found here /src/test/java/CodingChallengeDB/CSVReaderTest.java Tests for the Ticker and his creatTickerTable are here /src/test/java/CodingChallengeDB/TickerTest.java
+Tests for the CSVReader can be found here /src/test/java/CodingChallengeDB/CSVReaderTest.java

+Tests for the Ticker and his createTickerTable are here /src/test/java/CodingChallengeDB/TickerTest.java